Homemade Eclairs

 Instructions

-- Preheat oven to 400°F (204°C).
+3. Preheat oven to 400°F (204°C).
 Line two baking sheets with parchment paper.
-Lightly brush the parchment with water, which creates a humid environment for the pastry shells allowing them to puff up without drying out or burning.
+Lightly brush the parchment with water, which creates a humid environment for the pastry shells, allowing them to puff up without drying out or burning.

-- Transfer choux pastry dough to a piping bag (reusable or disposable) fitted with a Ateco #809 piping tip.
-Pipe 4-inch logs 3 inches apart.
-Watch the video in the blog post above for a visual.
-You can also use a zipped-top bag and cut off the corner for easy piping.
-Using a water moistened finger, smooth down any peaks or ends, then lightly brush each log with egg wash.
+4. Transfer choux pastry dough to a piping bag (reusable or disposable) fitted with a large piping tip (I use Ateco #809 piping tip).
+Pipe 4-inch logs 3 inches apart on the prepared baking sheets.
+You can also use a zip-top bag and cut off the corner for easy piping.
+Using a water-moistened finger, smooth down any peaks or ends.
+Lightly brush each log with egg wash.

-- Bake for 20 minutes then, keeping the pastries in the oven, reduce oven to 350°F (177°C) and continue to bake for 10-15 more minutes until golden brown.
+5. Bake for 20 minutes, and then, keeping the pastries in the oven, reduce oven temperature to 350°F (177°C) and continue to bake for 8–12 more minutes until golden brown.
 Do not open the oven as the pastries cook, as cool air will prevent them from properly puffing up.
 Remove from the oven and transfer to a cooling rack.
 Allow to cool completely before filling.

-- Make the chocolate ganache: Place chopped chocolate in a bowl.
+6. Make the chocolate ganache: Place chopped chocolate in a bowl.
 Heat the cream in a small saucepan until it begins to gently simmer.
-(Do not let it come to a rapid boil– that’s too hot!)
-Pour over chocolate and let it sit for 2-3 minutes to gently soften the chocolate.
-Slowly stir until completely combined and chocolate has melted.
+(Do not let it come to a rapid boil—that’s too hot!)
+Pour over chocolate and let it sit for 2–3 minutes to soften the chocolate.
+Slowly stir until chocolate has melted and combined completely with the cream.
+Cool for 15 minutes, so it reaches the perfect consistency for dipping/coating.
+Chocolate ganache will be thin at first, but will thicken up as it cools.

 Notes

-- Make Ahead Instructions: See choux pastry recipe for how to prepare the dough ahead of time.
-Peanut butter mousse can be prepared, covered, and refrigerated for up to 3 days before using.
-Chocolate ganache can also be prepared, covered, and refrigerated for up to 3 days before using.
-Microwave the refrigerated ganache for a few seconds until it’s thin enough for dipping/coating.
+1. Make Ahead Instructions: See choux pastry recipe for how to prepare the dough ahead of time.
+Pastry cream can be prepared, covered, and refrigerated up to 1 day ahead of time.

 Hey sally,